6DammK9/nai-anime-pure-negative-prompt/ch01/vpred.md

 >
 > Merges are fine against Fluffusion R3.
 Anything else that isn't v-prediction or zeroSNR are very cringe.

-- Also, [Pony v5.5](https://civitai.com/models/95367/pony-diffusion-v5), [the one before v6](../ch02/pony_sd.md), was trained and released in 2310, which is probably have the trainer fixed, and having plausible results. *Yet there was close to no attention on SDXL vpred.*
+- Also, [Pony v5.5](https://civitai.com/models/95367/pony-diffusion-v5), [the one before v6](../ch02/pony_sd.md), was trained and released in 2310, which is probably **NOT** have the trainer fixed either, even having plausible results. *Yet there was close to no attention on SDXL vpred.*

 - More trainers were included this fix: [Naifu Diffusion in 2402](https://github.com/Mikubill/naifu/blob/main/modules/scheduler_utils.py), and [Neurosis in 2404](https://github.com/neggles/neurosis/commit/657531c7ab785684d331d1b03a3df406e43dc0c8).